Junk Broken Glass in Singapore - A Quick Guide

 🚫 Nope.
 Here's what you need to know — and the right way to do it.

 Glass is fragile, sharp, and extremely dangerous when broken.
 If mishandled, it can injure passersby, cleaners, or even pets.
-According to NEA regulations, glass:

-Cannot be left at lift landings, bin centres, or void decks
+Cannot be left at lift landings, bin centres or void decks

 Requires special handling or private junk removal services if oversized or built into furniture